qianchd/SnapTeX/README.md

-# SnapTeX - High-Performance LaTeX Quick Previewer
+# SnapTeX: High-Performance LaTeX Live Previewer

 **SnapTeX** is a lightweight, ultra-fast LaTeX previewer for Visual Studio Code.
 Unlike traditional previewers, it does not require a full TeX distribution (like TeXLive or MiKTeX) to function.

-By using a custom high-speed regex parser, **KaTeX**, and **Markdown-It**, it provides near-instant structural and mathematical previews of your document.
+By using a custom high-speed regex parser, **KaTeX**, and **Markdown-It**, it provides near-instant structural and mathematical previews of your document, via several features including text-block splitter, diff checker and local renderer.

+It is now a demo based on the early conceptual proof, [mume.parser](https://github.com/qianchd/mume.parser) for [MPE](https://github.com/shd101wyy/vscode-markdown-preview-enhanced).

 ## Features